cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   input                  Mindcode file to be compiled into an mlog file; uses stdin when not specified output                 Output file to receive compiled  mlog  code;  uses  input  file  with  .mlog extension when not
                          specified, or stdout when input is stdin.
 Use "-" to force stdout output.
-  --excerpt [EXCERPT]    Allows to specify a portion of the  input  file  as  input, parts outside the specified excerpt
+  --excerpt [EXCERPT]    Allows to specify a portion  of  the  input  file  for  processing, parts outside the specified
-                         are ignored.
+                         excerpt are ignored.
 The excerpt needs  to be specified as 'line:column-line:column' (':column' may be omitted if it is equal to 1),  giving two positions inside the main input file separated by a dash.
 The start position must precede the end position.
   -l, --log [LOG]        Output file to receive compiler messages; uses input  file  with .log extension when no file is
                          specified.
+  --file-references {path,uri,windows-uri}
+                         specifies the format in which a reference to a  location  in a source file is output on console and into the log
   -a, --append FILE [FILE ...]
                          Additional Mindcode source file to  be  compiled  along  with  the  input file.
 Such additional files may contain common functions.
 More  than  one  file  may  be  added this way.
 The excerpt argument isn't applied to additional files.

 compiler options:
-  -y, --syntax {STRICT,MIXED,RELAXED}
-                         specifies syntactic mode used to compile the source code -t, --target {6,6.0,7,7.0,7.0w,7.1,7.1w,7w,8,8.0,8.0w,8w}
+  -t, --target {6,6.0,7,7.0,7.0w,7.1,7.1w,7w,8,8.0,8.0w,8w}
-                         selects target processor version and edition ('w' suffix specifies the world processor) -i, --instruction-limit {1..100000}
+                         selects target processor version and edition ('w' suffix specifies the world processor) -y, --syntax {strict,mixed,relaxed}
+                         specifies syntactic mode used to compile the source code -i, --instruction-limit {1..100000}
-                         sets the maximal number of instructions for the speed optimizations -e, --passes {1..1000}
+                         sets the maximal number of instructions for the speed optimizations -g, --goal {size,speed,auto}
-                         sets maximal number of optimization passes to be made -g, --goal {SIZE,SPEED,AUTO}
                          sets  code  generation  goal:  minimize  code   size,   minimize  execution  speed,  or  choose automatically
-  -r, --remarks {NONE,COMMENTS,PASSIVE,ACTIVE}
+  -e, --passes {1..1000}
+                         sets maximal number of optimization passes to be made -r, --remarks {none,comments,passive,active}
-                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed) --function-prefix {short,long}
+                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed) --boundary-checks {none,assert,minimal,simple,described}
+                         governs the runtime checks generated by compiler to  catch indexes out of bounds when accessing internal array elements --function-prefix {short,long}
                          specifies the how the function prefix of  local  variables  is generated (either a short common prefix for all functions, or a potentially long prefix derived from function name) --link-guards {true,false}
-                         when set to true,  generates  code  to  ensure  each  declared  linked  block  is linked to the processor before the program runs --boundary-checks {NONE,ASSERT,MINIMAL,SIMPLE,DESCRIBED}
+                         when set to true,  generates  code  to  ensure  each  declared  linked  block  is linked to the processor before the program runs --no-signature         prevents appending a signature "Compiled  by  Mindcode  - github.com/cardillan/mindcode" at the end of the final code --printflush {true,false}
-                         governs the runtime checks generated by compiler to  catch indexes out of bounds when accessing internal array elements --printflush {true,false}
-                         when set to true, automatically  adds  a  'printflush  message'  instruction  at the end of the program if one is missing --sort-variables [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} ...]]
+                         when set to true, automatically  adds  a  'printflush  message'  instruction  at the end of the program if one is missing --sort-variables [{linked,params,globals,main,locals,all,none} [{linked,params,globals,main,locals,all,none} ...]]
                          prepends the final  code  with  instructions  which  ensure  variables  are  created inside the processor in a defined order.
 The variables are  sorted according to their categories in order, and then alphabetically.
 Category ALL  represents  all remaining, not-yet processed variables.
                          When --sort-variables is given  without  specifying  any  category,  LINKED PARAMS GLOBALS MAIN LOCALS are used.
-  --no-signature         prevents appending a signature "Compiled  by  Mindcode  - github.com/cardillan/mindcode" at the
-                         end of the final code

 run options:
   Options to specify if and how to  run  the  compiled  code  on  an  emulated processor.
 The emulated processor is much